 All Enterprise database editions support Data Guard.
 Enterprise Extreme Performance edition supports Active Data Guard.

-Enabling Oracle Data Guard is available through the Oracle Cloud Infrastructure console and REST APIs.
+Enabling Oracle Data Guard is available through the OCI console and REST APIs.
 In a few clicks, you can enable Data Guard and perform switchover, failover, and reinstate actions.
 You can also set up granular access control for the feature using Oracle Identity and Access Management Service.

 Maximum Performance protection mode with ASYNC transport type and Maximum Availability with SYNC transport type are supported.